Mediation: What is it?

 - Mediation is typically conducted by a neutral third-party individual, called a mediator.

-- In order to mediate in Minnesota, the mediator must be on the Rule 114 Qualified Neutral List.
+- In order to mediate in Minnesota, the he or she must be on the Rule 114 Qualified Neutral List.
 There are separate lists for civil cases and for family cases.
-Therefore, you’ll want to pick a mediator that’s qualified in family cases.
+Therefore, you’ll want to pick one that’s qualified in family cases.
 Use the Minnesota Statewide ADR-Rule 114 Neutrals Roster to find a mediator qualified near you.

 - The process is confidential, meaning that you can not be asked to testify about anything you said or did at mediation.